raul-estevez/SimpleElectronicLoad/README.md

 The goal of this project is to design a simple but robust dummy load/electronic load using the fewer components possible but providing with a product that can do its job reasonably well and cheap.

+The nature of the project is also providing a gread costumization of the cuircuit, either the components or the maximun ratings (current, voltage, power...)
 ## Schematic

 ![circuit schematic](/schematic/schematic.png "Circuit schematic")